-Money market mutual funds (MMMF) are used to manage the short-run cash needs.
-It is an open-ended scheme in the debt fund category which deals only in cash or cash equivalents.
-These securities have an average maturity of one-year; that is why these are termed as money market instruments.
+Money market mutual funds (MMMF) are used to manage short-term cash needs.
+These funds are open-ended in the debt fund category and deal only in cash or cash equivalents.
+Money market securities have an average maturity of one-year; that is why these are termed as money market instruments.

-The fund manager invests in high-quality liquid instruments such as Treasury Bills (T-Bills), Repurchase Agreements (Repos), Commercial Papers and Certificate of Deposits.
-This fund aims to earn interest for the unitholders.
-The main aim is to keep fluctuations in the funds’ Net Asset Value (NAV) to a minimum.
+The fund manager invests in high-quality liquid instruments such as treasury bills (T-Bills), repurchase agreements (Repos), commercial papers, and certificates of deposit.
+Money market funds mainly target earning interest for the unitholders.
+The primary aim of money market funds is to minimise the fluctuation of the Net Asset Value (NAV) of the fund.

 2. Types of Money Market Instruments